ibm-cloud-docs/pattern-vpc-security/threat-investigation-and-respone-domain.md

 ### Best practices
 {: #otherlogging-best-practices}

- - Logging of IAM user and API actions should always be used, regardless of the security situation.
-These can be used for troubleshooting purposes and mandatory in compliance situations.
+ - Logging of IAM user and API actions should always be used, regardless of the security situationThese can be used for troubleshooting purposes and mandatory in compliance situations
- - Firewall logs should always be used for detection purposes, if deployed at the edge in a public access environment.
+ - Firewall logs should always be used for detection purposes, if deployed at the edge in a public access environment
  - Logging of IAM user and API actions should always be used, regardless of the security situation.
-These can be used for troubleshooting purposes and mandatory in compliance situations.
+These can be used for troubleshooting purposes and mandatory in compliance situations
- - Firewall logs should always be used for detection purposes, if deployed at the edge in a public access environment.
+ - Firewall logs should always be used for detection purposes, if deployed at the edge in a public access environment
- - Use of VPC flow logs, Cloud Internet Services logs, and Cloud Workload Protection logs is dependent upon the customer's use of a Security Information and Event Management (SIEM) platform and how many log feeds are sufficient and how much security inspection granularity.
+ - Use of VPC flow logs, Cloud Internet Services logs and Cloud Workload Protection logs is dependent upon the customer's use of a Security Information and Event Management (SIEM) platform and how many log feeds are sufficient and how much security inspection granularity.

 ### Solutioning guidance
 {: #other-logging-guidance}